 Alternatively, you can click on Settings and select My Subscription from there, as shown below:

-For any queries relating to your subscription, we have a new dedicated support channel available - just email firstname.lastname@example.org.
+For any queries relating to your subscription, we have a dedicated support channel available for subscription administrators - just email firstname.lastname@example.org.

-We've taken the liberty of drafting an email that will help your department understand what Gorilla is, and whether it would be useful to them, as quickly as possible.
+We've taken the liberty of drafting an email that will help your department understand what Gorilla is, and how it can be useful to them, as quickly as possible.

-New Department Subscription to the Gorilla Online Experiment Builder
+New Department Subscription to Gorilla Online Experiment Builder

-The department has purchased a licence to the Gorilla Online Experiment Builder (www.gorilla.sc).
+The department has purchased a subscription to the Gorilla Online Experiment Builder (www.gorilla.sc).
 If you create tasks or experiments for use on computers or tablets, this tool may be useful for you!

 Because Gorilla is online it is easy to: